 Next to my door lived a number of young people.
 A residential community.
 I also met in the house retirees or young couples.
 It was quiet.
 No one was noisy at night or recklessly with the television sound.
 What bothered me a bit was that it was on the stairs, in and outside of the elevators not so clean, although it has been cleaned regularly.
 In sharp contrast to the spotless streets and parks of Beijing and expensive apartments.
 Just social differences.

-In the cheaper flats are also many people who came from the countryside to Beijing and adapt gradually to the city life.
 Because of the vast population of China (1.37 billion) not everyone can live in Beijing.
 Before he needs a permit from the registration authorities.
 Even a tourist as me must report to the police.
 A formality.
 Near my house there were many small businesses, as shown in the image below.
 These people are always hard working to earn their bread of life.
 I got a lot of respect for them.

 Below is a Kindergarten to see which was directly in my neighborhood.
 In China, there is officially the one-child policy to control population growth.
 With exceptions.
 Couples whch themselves come from One-child-families, can have two children.
 Divorced and married again, too.
 Minorities are permitted more like one child.
 In the country side, the one-child policy is not designed to be very strict.
 For traditional reasons some people would like to have a son as descendant.
 So, it is forbidden to doctors after ultrasound to tell the parents the sex of the child in order to prevent abortions.
 I did not notice that there are more boys than girls in Beijing.